Keshavashram: The Cripple from Mangalore

-In the town of Mangalore lived a pious devotee of Swamiji who was physically challenged (feet had a disability).
+In the town of Mangalore lived a devotee of Swamiji whom was physically challenged (feet had a disability).
 He lived on the charity of people but was truly devout.
 He had an ardent desire to seek blessings of Swamiji.
 Despite not having any money or food with him, he started his journey to the Chitrapur Math on barefoot.
-Even though his clothes were tattered and poor, his heart was rich with devotion.
+Even though his clothes were tattered and poor, his heart was hopeful as he continued.

 En route his feet got swollen and his knees became very tired.
 With all his energy sapped and the destination still far away, the poor man rested under a Banyan tree very dejected and doubtful of completing his journey.
 At night he had a dream where Swamiji came to him under the Banyan tree and was massaging his tired feet with oil.
 At dawn when he woke up, all the pain and agony had disappeared and he could walk normally.
 With his health and spirits re-energized, the devotee made his way to Swamiji at Shirali and fell at his feet with true devotion.
 The Swamiji blessed him and the devotee returned with content and happiness.